UTSA-ICS/devstack-101/Step 1 - OpenStack - Install & setup devstack.rst

 Create a keypair
 ::
-	Now click on “Access & Security” Tab again and Click on the subTab “Key Pairs” Either create a new keypair or import an existing KeyPair.
+	Click on “Access & Security” Tab again and Click on the subTab “Key Pairs” Either create a new keypair or import an existing KeyPair.

 Create an instance using the devstack-<release> snapshot.